Google Maps Platform targets on-demand rides and deliveries with new location and routing tools

 Map data

 “On-demand rides & deliveries,” as the new offering is called, ships with a feature called “routes preferred.”
-This builds on Google’s existing Routes APIs and shows the rider key information, such as the driver’s ETA and anticipated route and a price estimation displayed on a Google Map.
+This builds on Google’s existing Routes APIs and shows the rider key information, such as the driver’s ETA and anticipated route and a price estimation displayed on a map.
 It also provides optimized routing for two-wheeled vehicles, which is particularly useful for food delivery drivers who might ride bikes and motorcycles.
 Drivers can also customize their routes to take the shortest or fastest option or bypass toll roads.

 The new Google Maps Platform also provides “trip & order progress,” which conveys drivers’ real-time status as they continue along their route.
 This gives the customer a direct view of their driver’s current location, planned route, and ETA, while also displaying live traffic conditions that might affect trip times.